bshurikan/Beni-BandcampPlayer/README.md

 Preview Bandcamp releases quickly and conveniently before purchasing (**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC, etc).

-**Legal:** Beni's Bandcamp Player is free, proprietary software — not open source.
+**Legal:** Beni's Bandcamp Player is free, proprietary software, not open source.
 Compiled releases only; no source distribution.
 See the EULA for full terms.
 GitHub is used for releases and issue tracking.

 <div align="center">